codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/runtime.md

 1. To start runtime installation, run `cf runtime install`.
   >If you don't have a valid SSL certificate for the Ingress controller, and want to continue with the installation, add the `--insecure` flag to the runtime command.
 1. Follow the prompts in the CLI wizard to complete the installation:
   * **Runtime name**: The name of your runtime, starting with a lower-case character, and including up to 63 characters and numbers.
 Example: `csdpproduction`
 	* **Select Kube context**: Your current context is highlighted.
 Press Enter to select it, or use the arrow keys to select a different context.
+  * **Ingress class**: Select the ingress class for runtime installation from the list displayed.
+  * **Ingress host**: Displays the NGINX host, either from the cluster or the NGINX ingress controller associated with the **Ingress class**.
-	* **Repository URL**: The GitHub repo for the installation definitions, in the format `https://github.com/[repo_name]`.
-Example: `https//:github.com/cf_production_install`
+	* **Repository URL**: The GitHub repo for the installation definitions, in the format `https://github.com/[user-or-org-name]/[repo_name]`.
+Example: `https//:github.com/codefresh/cf_production_install`
-	* **Git provider API token**: The GitHub PAT for access to the GitHub repo.
+	* **Git runtime token**: The GitHub PAT for access to the installation repo.
-	* **Ingress host (required)**: The external IP address or host name of the ingress host controller configured for your cluster.
 	* **Install Codefresh demo resources?** Press Enter to confirm.
 Demo resources are saved in a new Git Source repo, created by CSDP.
-They include resources for two Hello World pipelines, one with a Cron trigger condition and the other with a Git event trigger condition.
+They include resources for two Hello World pipelines, one with a Cron trigger condition, and the other with a Git event trigger condition.
 	* **Do you wish to continue with runtime install?** Press Enter to confirm and start runtime installation.
 1. Wait for the runtime installed successfully message.